|The Marbled White in Nottinghamshire|

 For many years, Portland Park (situated between Kirkby-in-Ashfield and Annesley at SK499551) held Nottinghamshire's only Marbled White colony.
 But in recent years, this delightful butterfly has increased its local range and has also been successfully introduced at a number of other sites.

 The Marbled White's range expansion in Nottinghamshire, coincides with a national north and easterly range expansion.
-In Nottinghamshire, the Marbled White has occurred (or is still present) at Netherfield Ash Lagoons, Portland Park, Warsop Main Pit Top, Hills and Holes at Market Warsop, Dyscarr Wood, Toton Sidings, Bingham Linear Park, Langar Wildflower Farm, Worksop Manor, Freckland wood (Newstead) Shirebrook Pit Wood, Shireoaks Pit Top and Attenborough NR, but there are probably more sites where it is present.
+In Nottinghamshire, the Marbled White has occurred (or is still present) at Netherfield Ash Lagoons, Portland Park, Warsop Main Pit Top, Hills and Holes at Market Warsop, Dyscarr Wood, Toton Sidings, Bingham Linear Park, Langar Wildflower Farm, Worksop Manor, Freckland wood (Newstead) Shirebrook Pit Wood, Shireoaks Pit Top and Attenborough NR, but there are many more sites where it is either present, or has been reported from.

 releases of the Marbled White